-Learn more about the construction job roles and responsibilities, the jobs in the construction industry list, profiles in construction, construction industry profile, job in a construction company, Job post in a construction company and also, the various profiles under construction sector.
+Learn more about the construction job roles and responsibilities, the jobs in the construction industry list, profiles in construction, construction industry profile, job in a construction company, Job post in a construction company and also, the various profiles under the construction sector.

 An architect is someone who plans, designs, and oversees the construction of buildings.
 To practice, architecture means to provide services in connection with the design and construction of buildings and the space within the site surrounding the buildings, that have as their principal purpose human occupancy or use.

 Etymologically, architect derives from the Latin architects, which derives from the Greek (arkhi-, chief + tekton, builder), i.e., chief builder.

 Professionally, an architect’s decisions affect public safety, and thus an architect must undergo specialized training consisting of advanced education and an internship) for practical experience to earn a license to practice architecture.
 Practical, technical, and academic requirements for becoming an architect vary by jurisdiction.

 Building information modeling (BIM) is a process involving the generation and management of digital representations of physical and functional characteristics of places.